open-edge-platform/app-orch-catalog/app-orch-tutorials/geti/README.md

 ```

 The goal of this integration is to preserve the integrity of the security measures that Geti has
-in it's on-prem installed form, while also keeping the security measures of the EMF Edge Node.
+in its on-prem installed form, while also keeping the security measures of the EMF Edge Node.

 Geti's service mesh in Istio and the Istio Gateway are maintained, while reusing the Cert Manager
 of the Edge Node.
 Edge Node Calico network policies are maintained.
 Edge Node's Metallb load balancer